Unseen DPRK & Entire Pyongyang Metro Tour With Mass Games

 Join us as we embark on one of the most adventurous tours of the year to North Korea.
-We’ve specifically designed this tour to give you the best opportunity to not only explore the less-visited sights of the east coast but to also grant you a glimpse of everyday life in the DPRK.
+We’ve specifically designed this tour to give you the best opportunity to not only explore the less-visited sights of the east coast but to also grant you a glimpse of everyday life in North Korea.
 This tour will also cover the celebrations that’ll take place for their National Day that’ll include mass dancing and fireworks!

 We’ll start the tour off in one of the most tenses places on Earth, the DMZ.
 Here we’ll meet our local military officer as he’ll show us the JSA and the division of North and South Korea.
 We’ll then be upgraded to a Colonel officer who’ll take us further inland to visit the Concreate Wall – this will give you a great glimpse at the wall which was erected by the South Koreans during the 70’s.
 We can even see South Korean watchtowers along the hill from the DPRK post